TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Convert/ConvertBetweenNCSScenarios.md

 Csv file of the transit lines
 #### Skip Missing Transit Lines
 Boolean value to determine if user should skip missing transit lines.
-Default is True.
-Click checkbox to select False so missing transit lines are not skipped
+Default is False.
+Click checkbox to select True so missing transit lines are skipped

 ## Using the tool with EMME Modeller GUI
 The tool can be found in "TMG Toolbox2" -> "Convert" -> "Convert Between NCS Scenarios"